mariesajan/Project8_FindADocDircetory/README.md

 Run  `myscript.cql` in cql shell.

-     source '/filepath/myscript.cql';

-_This saves the keyspaces and the required tables in the database._
+    //  This saves the keyspaces and the required tables in the database. source '/filepath/myscript.cql';

 Start the server.

     npm start

-Invoke the website at port 3000.
+Run the app at http://localhost:3000